The new digital product passport: we make sustainability visible

 Conclusion

-The digital product passport is a milestone on the way to greater sustainability, transparency and responsibility in both online and bricks-and-mortar retail.
-CALIDA is one of the first brands to consciously follow this path; our French product pages already contain the information required by the AEGC Act, which will also be available via the DPP from mid-2026.
+The digital product passport is an important milestone on the path toward greater sustainability, transparency and accountability in both online and bricks‑and‑mortar retail.
+CALIDA is consciously taking this step: thanks to the French AGEC Act, our French product pages already provide comprehensive sustainability information, which is expected to be accessible via the DPP from mid‑2026.

-The DPP makes visible what otherwise often remains hidden – for example, where a product and the materials it contains come from and what properties it possesses, such as its recycling possibilities.
-At CALIDA, sustainability isn’t just a slogan; it’s a promise – and you can prove it with just one click.
+The DPP makes visible what often remains hidden – such as where a product and its materials come from, or properties like recyclability.
+At CALIDA, sustainability isn’t a marketing claim; it’s a promise – made verifiable with just one click.

 Discover more interesting blog posts: